ifurkanatasoy/E-Ticaret-Hackathon-2024-Kermits/README.md

-### Text Generation
+## Text Generation
-Finally, we have a text generation feature in both tabs.
-After you hit the "Send" button, our models will generate a description for your product based on both the image and the prompt provided.
+We've also added a powerful text generation feature in both tabs of our application.
+After you hit the "Send" button, our models will generate a detailed product description based on both the image and the prompt you provide.
+By leveraging the Llama-3.2-11B-Vision model and the Gemma-2-27B-IT model together, we enhance the generated text by combining insights extracted from the image with the user's input.
+Llama extracts additional contextual information from the image, while Gemma refines and polishes the output, ensuring professional and high-quality descriptions.

-#### Result:
+### Result:

 <div align="center">
 <img src="https://github.com/ifurkanatasoy/Kermits/blob/fa29ea324f890130d2ef49e99039b70d4275b69f/assets/generated_text.jpeg" width="1000" />
 </div>

-## Used System Specifications
+# Used System Specifications
 - 1 NVIDIA A100-SXM4-40GB GPU
 - 85 GB RAM
 - 12 vCPUs
 >  [!WARNING]
 >  You may experience issues running this on less powerful hardware.

-## Models Used
+# Models Used

 This project makes use of the following models: